 - Content Saturation limits your marketing results due to ever-increasing combination of data, information and content.

-Together, these factors and their interactions have changed the entire data, information and content landscape.
+Together, these factors have changed the data, information and content landscape.

 This massive external content disruption extends beyond your content marketing.
 It expands your competitive set to include: movies & television, music and online gaming.

-With AI, companies like Netflix and Amazon have changed content consumption behavior and challenge your content distribution with:
+With AI, companies like Netflix and Amazon have changed content consumption behavior.
+So they challenge your content distribution with:

 - Bingeable Content.
-By seamlessly serving the next episode in a series, viewers have to proactively stop watching their device.
+By seamlessly serving the next episode in a series, viewers have to proactively stop watching.

 - Personalized Content Experiences.
-They deliver tailored content recommendations.
+They deliver tailored content recommendations based on AI.

 - Part of Member’s Content Inner Circle.
-Lock out other content options and distribution by being a go-to option.
+They lock out other content and distribution.
+Instead, they become the go-to option.

-When 70% of US adults use a voice assistant in 2019 (according to Bing Research), your content competes with any content, information and/or data that:
+70% of US adults used a voice assistant in 2019 (according to Bing Research).
+As a result, your marketing competes with any content, information and/or data that:

 - Answers a specific user question based on the person’s wants or needs.